 How could I not see how this would turn out?

-My dear friend Holly would say, it’s all a reflection of how we feel about ourselves.
+Perhaps it’s all a reflection of how we feel about ourselves.
 Our hard hearts that rail against forgiving that other person are really begging their own forgiveness.
 Our rage we blast out at another is really directed inward.

 I know – in my mind, at least when I’m operating from a more centered place – that this is probably true.